Everything You Need to Know About Prayer Plant Meaning, Popular Types, and How-to-Grow at Home

 Generally, the size of the prayer plant can grow up to 12 to 15 inches tall.
 The plant will have oval-shaped leaves with striking patterns, blotches, lines, and shading that trails over and down alongside the pot.

 Though the prayer-plants can tolerate low light conditions plenty of indirect and bright light is best.
 Also, please note if your prayer plant doesn’t get sufficient light, the leaves won’t open properly.

 During the growing season from early spring through fall, the prayer plant needs to be frequently watered.
 However, care needs to be taken while watering the prayer plant.
 You should water it only when the top of the potting soil starts becoming dry.
 Never allow the potting soil to dry out completely.

 Make sure you put in nominal water.
 Too much water can cause fungal problems in the plant’s roots.
 Also, the water should not sit directly over the leaves or make the soil pot soggy.

 During the growing season of spring through fall, the prayer plant needs to be fertilized every month or so.
-Aim for a water soluable all-purpose feed and aim for a relatively weak mixture (dilute to approximately 50% strength).
-Always feed prayer plants when the soil is relatively moist.
+Aim for a water-soluble all-purpose feed and aim for a relatively weak mixture (dilute to approximately 50% strength).
+Always feed prayer-plants when the soil is relatively moist.